benjaminp/httpsinfo/README.txt

-HTTPSInfo is a Firefox extension that includes technical information about HTTPS connections in the Awesome Bar.
+HTTPSInfo is a Firefox add-on that includes technical information about HTTPS connections in the Awesome Bar.